Black Spots on Pothos Leaves? (5 Causes and Solutions)

 Anthracnose

-Anthracnose is another fungal disease that can cause black spots on pothos leaves.
+Anthracnose is another fungal disease that can cause leaves to turn black.

 A variety of different fungi causes anthracnose, and it typically affects plants that are stressed or growing in shady, damp conditions.

-Anthracnose symptoms include black or brown spots on the leaves, stems, and flowers.
+Anthracnose symptoms include black or brown spots on the pothos stems and leaves.

-This disease can quickly spread and kill a pothos plant if left untreated.
+This disease can quickly spread and kill a plant if left untreated.

 How To Treat Anthracnose